 No Matter What, the Battery Will Eventually Die

 You may be the best at caring for your phone battery, but it will still stop holding a charge eventually.
-This usually happens after about 3 years, regardless of whether it was used or not.
+This usually happens after about 3 to 5 years, regardless of whether the battery was used or not.
 If you need to purchase a replacement, you may want to make sure the battery hasn’t been sitting on a shelf for the past 3 years.